MongoDB

 ```

-* Added `retryWrites=false` since this read-only user will not be performing writes.
+* `retryWrites=false` is appropriate for this read-only user

 </Step>